A shinbone fracture is a break in the larger bone of lower leg. This bone is called tibia.

 Shinbone fracture may cause:

-- Inability to bear weight on the fractured leg
+- Problems walking and putting weight on the leg

 - Without surgery—anesthesia will be used to decrease pain while the doctor moves the pieces back into place